Step by step guide to buying a house

 How long does it take to buy a house?

-Buying a house can take between eight weeks to three months, or sometimes even longer.
+Buying a house can take between eight weeks to six months, or sometimes even longer.

 The process can be delayed by lots of factors.
 There may be multiple people in a homebuying chain, each dealing with a lender, surveyor, estate agent and solicitor.